 Sanctions are measures used by governments and international organisations to support national security interests and/or advance foreign policy objectives.
 The requirements of different sanctions regimes will often vary depending on the government or body administering them, their intended aims, and the individuals, groups, vessels and entities they target.
 However, measures commonly imposed include the following:

 - Asset freezes

 - Targeted arms embargos, and/or

 - Import/export bans on certain commodities.

 How could you be affected?

-We strive to make all foreign exchange transactions including international money transfers and currency conversion as requested, however some may not be processed due to international sanctions and will require further due diligence.
+We strive to make all foreign exchange transactions including international money transfers and currency conversion as requested, however some may not be processed due to international sanctions, and some will require further due diligence.

 To find out more e-mail ASBOperations@asb.co.nz.

-FastNet International is required where you are creating an IMT from a Foreign Currency account and / or will be ...
+FastNet International is required for non-personal accounts where you are creating an IMT from a Foreign Currency Account and / ...